tytydraco/yessleep/out/I_was_trapped_in_my_car_during_a_snowstorm_and_something_was_trying_to_get_in.md

 Wrong.

-She’s been missing for three years.
+She’s been dead for three years.

 I shake.